Canna indica: Cultivation

 Canna indica (achira) has been cultivated by indigenous peoples of the Americas in tropical America for thousands of years.
 The place of the first domestication may have been the northern Andes, as may be true of other similar root crops such as Calathea allouia and M. arundinacea.
-The Cauca river valley of Colombia was a center of early domestication.
+The Cauca River valley of Colombia was a center of early domestication.
 Archaeological evidence has been found of the cultivation of achira in 3000 BCE by people of the Las Vegas culture of coastal Ecuador.
 As the Las Vegas region is arid and semiarid, achira was not likely a native plant, but imported from more humid climates.
 Achira was also being cultivated by 2000 BCE by the people of the Casma/Sechin culture in the extremely arid region of coastal Peru, also an area in which achira was probably not native.

 Field and climate requirements

 To cultivate Canna indica, the substrate should be rich, humiferous, and light.
-The optimal substrate consists of a deep, rich and well-drained soil in a sunny place with a pH between 5.5–7.5.
+The optimal substrate consists of a deep, rich and well-drained soil in a sunny place with a pH between 5.5 and 7.5.
 The rhizomes should be planted at 10 cm deep, after the last frost.
 Although it can tolerate dry periods, occasional irrigation will be beneficial for the yield.
 C. indica is a plant that can withstand low temperatures (down to -10 °C in regions with a mild climate).
 Nevertheless, the foliage can already be affected at 0 °C.